 - Student teaching placements frequently result in full-time employment upon graduation.
 Our faculty has a large network of contacts in the field that lead to information about job opportunities, and our graduates regularly call for recommendations to fill positions.

 - Flexible class scheduling including the program available in Watertown.

-- Support and coursework necessary for Canadian students to be eligible for certification in Ontario under the new requirements.
+- Advisement for Canadian students seeking Ontario certification.
 Ask us for details!

-- Opportunities are offered to attend professional development workshops and/or conferences to help further your understanding of educational content and pedagogy.
+- Opportunities to attend professional development workshops and/or conferences to help further your understanding of educational content and pedagogy.